Sakkyoku-Sha/C_Sharp_8/README.md

 You can specify an object of a type with public fields equal to certain objects.
 This makes conditional operations on large amount of field equivalence statements easier to read.

-## Asynchronous Streams

-This change provides the capability to enumerate over asynchronous objects.

-This is done by two new public interfaces, IAsyncEnumerable\<out T> and IAsyncEnumerator\<out T>.

-So we can make a producer/consumer architecture using something similar to this:

-    public async IAsyncEnumerable<HttpData> HttpRequests(){
-		while(m_running){
-			yield return server.GetRequest();
-		}
-	}

-At any point we could then call this HttpRequest as a Enumerable Type.
-To iterate through these data types

-    await foreach(var data in HttpRequests()){
-		var response = ProcessHttp(data);
-		SendResponse(response);
-	}

-Thus you could define a field in an IServer Interface which would contain all HTTP request that will every occur while the server is running.

-This addition is meant to provide support for the "pull" model of producer/consumer architecture.
-Which, as opposed to the "push" model, is better in scenarios where the producers are dealing with more data than the consumers are consuming.

 ## Ranges and Indices

 C# 8.0 Adds native support for ranges and "end of sequence" access of sequences and arrays.